-Venezuela: Is This the End of Maduro?Host and Executive Producer of Altamar, a Global Issues Podcast
+Venezuela: Is This the End of Maduro?Host of Altamar Global Issues Podcast and BRINK columnist

 A light has sparked in Venezuela.
 Last year, amid crackdowns, a disorganized opposition, and an unparalleled mass exodus from the country, Nicolás Maduro and his elite looked positioned to stay in power.
 His dictatorship has become a narco-kleptocracy, surviving off oil revenues and rigged currency rates as well as drugs and illegal mining.
 Until recently, Mr. Maduro’s hold on power seemed unbreakable; ruling for a minority of hardcore supporters and starving out any opposition.

 Suddenly, Juan Guaidó, 35, a young protégé of imprisoned opposition leader, Leopoldo Lopez, was elected speaker of the banned National Assembly.
 He has since electrified the opposition.
 In mid-January, Venezuelans heeded his call to protest and streamed into the streets.
 Days later, in a curiously coordinated series of events, the United States and more than 20 countries recognized the young opposition leader as the interim president.